edubart/nelua-lang/docs/pages/overview.md

 for each type and is handled efficiently because the code does not need to do runtime type branching (the type branching is only done at compile time).

-The property `type.is_arithmetic` is used here to check the incoming type.
+The property `type.is_scalar` is used here to check the incoming type.
 All the properties defined by the compiler to check the incoming types can be [seen here](https://github.com/edubart/nelua-lang/blob/master/nelua/types.lua#L44).
 {:.alert.alert-info}